Oral Hygiene & Caring for Braces

 Come See Us at Kuhlberg Orthodontics Today!

-We hope that our tips on maintaining good oral hygiene while undergoing orthodontic treatment were helpful.
-If you have any more questions or would like to schedule an appointment or first visit with us, please contact us.
-Our Avon, Connecticut office is proud to help patients in the surrounding communities of Farmington Valley, including Canton, Unionville and Granby.
-We look forward to getting to know you and seeing you smile!
+We hope these oral hygiene tips have been helpful.
+If you have any more questions or would like to schedule an appointment or first visit, please contact us.
+Our Avon, Connecticut office is proud to help patients in the surrounding communities of the Farmington Valley.
+We look forward to seeing you smile!